localit-io/translation-formats-samples/README.md

 # translation-formats-samples

-Sample repository showcasing standard localization file formats for developers and translators.
+This is an example repository showcasing different file formats used with the [Localit](https://localit.io/) and other translation management systems.